 CUTX-101 (Copper Histidinate)

-Cyprium is completing a natural history study to collect data on Menkes disease patients who have not been treated with copper supplements.
-Data from this natural history study will serve as a historical control to demonstrate the efficacy and safety of CUTX-101.
 CUTX-101 has been granted orphan drug designation by the FDA.
-FDA granted Fast Track Designation and Rare Pediatric Disease Designation to CUTX-101.
+The FDA granted Breakthrough Therapy Designation, Fast Track Designation and Rare Pediatric Disease Designation to CUTX-101.
 In July 2020, European Medicines Agency (EMA) Committee for Orphan Medicinal Products issued a positive opinion on the Orphan Medicinal Product Designation for CUTX-101.

 For information on our Expanded Access Policy, please click here.